hmxmilohax/rb3-pc/pages/english/customs/merging.md

 <p>At the bottom, select the big button labeled <code>Make pack</code> (or <code>Start</code> if you used the <code>Make Songs</code> option.)<br>
 <img src="https://rb3pc.milohax.org/images/xtra/customs/onyxmakepackrpcs3merge.png" alt="A screenshot of Onyx's Quick Convert screen.
 The cursor is over &quot;Make 1 pack.&quot;" title="Quick Convert"></p>
 <p>Navigate to your RPCS3 folder and select the <code>dev_hdd0</code> folder.<br>
-If you\re going to be installing to a PS3 via FTP, select the most convenient folder.<br>
+If you're going to be installing to a PS3 via FTP, select the most convenient folder.<br>
 <img src="https://rb3pc.milohax.org/images/xtra/customs/savefolder.png" alt="A screenshot of a file browser window. &quot;dev_hdd0&quot; is selected and the cursor is over &quot;Select folder.&quot;" title="Select Folder"></p>
 <p>It should successfully convert and auto-install into your RPCS3 directory, ready to play.<br>
 If using RB3DX, you can even do this while the game is running.
 Within RB3, select:<br>